 As an experienced professional with years of work under your belt, you’ll want to make sure all your skills are clearly listed on your profile, especially transferable ones.
 These will show potential employers you’re adaptable and ready for the challenge of a career switch.

-And, to inject some colour and personality to your profile, use it to showcase any relevant presentations, design work, videos or links to standout work that might set you apart from other candidates.
+And, to inject some colour and personality to your profile, use it to showcase any relevant presentations, design work, videos, screenshots or links to standout work that might set you apart from other candidates.
 It’s easy to upload these to your profile under the relevant section of your career history.

-For more tips and hints, visit or careers and work section.
+For more tips and hints, visit our careers and work section